 Rose Acre Farms of Seymour, Ind. is voluntarily recalling eggs due to the possibility of Salmonella contamination.
 There have been 22 illnesses reported so far.
+There have been twelve more ill people from five states were added to this investigation since the last update on April 16, 2018.

 Salmonella can cause serious and even deadly infections in children or elderly adults.
 Symptoms include fever, diarrhea, nausea, vomiting and abdominal pain.